 Elliot D. Cohen Ph.D.

 Elliot D. Cohen (Ph.D.
 Brown University) is one of the principal founders of philosophical counseling in the United States.
-He is founder and editor of International Journal of Applied Philosophy and International Journal of Philosophical Practice; co-founder and Executive Director of the National Philosophical Counseling Association (NPCA); and President of the Logic-Based Therapy Institute.
-Author of twenty six books and numerous articles in philosophical counseling, applied philosophy, and professional ethics, his books include, Logic-Based Therapy and Everyday Emotions (Lexington Books), Counseling Ethics for the 21st Century (with Gale Cohen) (Sage), The Theory and Practice of Logic-Based Therapy (Cambridge Scholars), The Dutiful Worrier: How to Stop Compulsive Worry without Feeling Guilty (New Harbinger), The New Rational Therapy: Thinking Your Way to Serenity, Success, and Profound Happiness (Prometheus), What Would Aristotle Do?
+He is founder and editor of International Journal of Applied Philosophy and International Journal of Philosophical Practice; co-founder and Executive Director of the National Philosophical Counseling Association (NPCA); and President of the Logic-Based Therapy and Consultation Institute.
+Author of twenty seven books and numerous articles in philosophical counseling, applied philosophy, and professional ethics, his books include, Making Peace with Imperfection: Discover Your Perfectionism Type, End the Cycle of Criticism, and Embrace Self-Acceptance, Logic-Based Therapy and Everyday Emotions (Lexington Books), Counseling Ethics for the 21st Century (with Gale Cohen) (Sage), The Theory and Practice of Logic-Based Therapy (Cambridge Scholars), The Dutiful Worrier: How to Stop Compulsive Worry without Feeling Guilty (New Harbinger), The New Rational Therapy: Thinking Your Way to Serenity, Success, and Profound Happiness (Prometheus), What Would Aristotle Do?
 Self-Control through the Power of Reason (Prometheus), The Virtuous Therapist: Ethical Practice of Counseling and Psychotherapy (with Gale Cohen) (Wadsworth), Philosophers at Work: Issues and Practice of Philosophy (Wadsworth), Caution: Faulty Thinking Can Be Harmful to Your Happiness (Trace-Wilco).
 Dr. Cohen's books and articles have been translated into several languages, including Chinese, Korean, German, and Italian.
-He has been interviewed by the New York Times Magazine, The Chicago Tribune, and the London Observer, among other national and international venues.
+He has been interviewed by the New York Times Magazine, Time Magazine, Family Circle Magazine, The Chicago Tribune, and the London Observer, among other national and international venues.